George W. Bush: Publications and appearances

 Bush released his memoirs, Decision Points, on November 9, 2010.
 During a pre-release appearance promoting the book, Bush said he considered his biggest accomplishment to be keeping "the country safe amid a real danger", and his greatest failure to be his inability to secure the passage of Social Security reform.
 He also made news defending his administration's enhanced interrogation techniques, specifically the waterboarding of Khalid Sheikh Mohammed, saying, "I'd do it again to save lives."

-In 2012, he wrote the foreword of The 4% Solution: Unleashing the Economic Growth America Needs, an economics book published by the George W. Bush Presidential Center.
+In 2012, he wrote the foreword to The 4% Solution: Unleashing the Economic Growth America Needs, an economics book published by the George W. Bush Presidential Center.
 He also presented the book at the Parkland Memorial Hospital in Dallas, Texas.
-Bush did not physically appear in that year's Republican National Convention (where Mitt Romney obtained the party's nomination for president), instead appearing in a videotape, in which he –alongside his father and immediate family– explains his motives to support Romney.
+Bush did not physically appear in that year's Republican National Convention (where Mitt Romney obtained the party's nomination for president), instead appearing in a videotape, in which he –alongside his father and immediate family– explained his reasons for supporting Romney.

 Bush appeared on NBC's The Tonight Show with Jay Leno on November 19, 2013, along with his wife Laura.
 When asked by Leno why he does not comment publicly about the Obama administration, Bush said: "I don't think it's good for the country to have a former president criticize his successor."
 Despite this statement, Bush vocally disagreed with Obama's withdrawal of U.S. troops from Iraq in 2011, calling it a "strategic blunder".
-In December, Bush travelled with President Obama to the memorial service of South African president and civil rights leader Nelson Mandela.
+In December, Bush traveled with President Obama to the memorial service of South African president and civil rights leader Nelson Mandela.
 There, they joined former presidents Bill Clinton and Jimmy Carter.

-Charlie Strong (left), Texas Longhorns head football coach, George W. Bush and Reverend Jesse Jackson hold up a Texas Longhorns football jersey at the LBJ Presidential Library in 2014.

 Alongside the 2014 United States–Africa Leaders Summit, Bush, Michelle Obama, the State Department, and the George W. Bush Institute hosted a daylong forum on education and health with the spouses of the African leaders attending the summit.
 Bush urged African leaders to avoid discriminatory laws that make the treatment of HIV/AIDS more difficult.
-On November 2, Bush spoke at an event to 200 business and civic leaders at the George W. Bush Presidential Library and Museum to raise awareness for the upcoming Museum of the Bible in Washington D.C.
+On November 2, Bush spoke at an event to 200 business and civic leaders at the George W. Bush Presidential Library and Museum to raise awareness of the upcoming Museum of the Bible in Washington, D.C.
 On November 11, Bush published a biography of his father titled 41: A Portrait of My Father.